jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/sports/baseball/coronavirus-cardinals.html.html.md

 <div class="css-1vkm6nb ehdk2mb0">

-# Another Game Postponed With 4 More Coronavirus Cases for Cardinals
+# More Games Postponed With 4 More Coronavirus Cases for Cardinals

 </div>

-Three staffers and one player for the St. Louis Cardinals tested positive for the virus, prompting the postponement of a game Saturday against the Brewers in Milwaukee.
+Three staffers and one player for the St. Louis Cardinals tested positive for the virus, prompting the postponement of a game Saturday and a doubleheader Sunday against the Brewers in Milwaukee.

 <div class="css-79elbk" data-testid="photoviewer-wrapper">